How Much Do Digital Menu Boards Really Cost?

-While cloud-based digital signage solutions require the use of wifi to connect with an of-base server, for which the company will charge you, loop offers a high-quality digital signage media player with all the digital signage software that you will need for a great-looking and highly dynamic digital menu board free of cost.
+While cloud-based digital signage solutions require the use of wifi to connect with an off-base server, for which the company will charge you, Loop TV offers a high-quality digital signage media player with all the digital signage software that you will need for a great-looking and highly dynamic digital menu board free of cost.

 This can be a huge cost saver for your business without having to sacrifice quality.
-It might seem too good to be true, but loop is very very real.
-While cloud-based digital signage will require that you pay for digital signage licensing, the hardware-based digital signage option provided by loop is absolutely free and comes loaded with content, so you won’t need to consider licensing when it comes to your digital menu board budgeting.
+It might seem too good to be true, but Loop TV is very real.
+While cloud-based digital signage will require that you pay for digital signage licensing, the hardware-based digital signage option provided by Loop TV is absolutely free and comes loaded with content, so you won’t need to consider licensing when it comes to your digital menu board budgeting.

 It’s difficult to quantify display mount costs as it depends largely on where the signage will be placed.
 For example, for displays mounted higher up on the wall, an angled mount will be needed.
 In other cases, requirements maybe include movable mounts with hinged arms.